alexandria-p/BugleMaestro/README.md

 - Add instructions for Bugle controls in-game by displaying instructions onscreen using the UI.
 - Add controller support
+- Allow users to change the key-binding for this mod

 # Can I copy this mod's code?
 Can I contribute to this project?